-RCTC offers an Associate in Science (AS) degree in Environmental Science.
-This two-year program will prepare students for certain jobs in the environmental sciences, as well as provide students with the foundational coursework to transfer into a four-year college or university Bachelor’s degree program in an environmental science-related field.
+RCTC offers an Associate in Science (AS) degree in Environmental Science, which prepares students for jobs in the environmental sciences and includes excellent internship opportunities for our students.
+The program provides students with foundational coursework to transfer into four-year Bachelor of Science (BS) degree programs in environmental science-related and biological fields of study.

-Primary coursework includes: Ecology, Biological Applications of GIS Technology, Environmental Science Internship, Survey of Life Forms, Zoology, Genetics, and Chemical Principles I & II.
-General Education requirements include courses in Plant Biology, Environmental Biology, Concepts of Biology, Fundamentals of Statistics, Introduction to Sociology, Ethics, and Written and Oral Communication.
+Primary coursework includes Ecology, Biological Applications of GIS Technology, Environmental Science Internship, General Biology II, Zoology, Genetics, and Chemical Principles I & II.
+General Education requirements include courses in Plant Biology, Environmental Biology, General Biology I, Fundamentals of Statistics, Introduction to Sociology, Ethics, and Written and Oral Communication.

 RCTC offers an Associate in Science (AS) degree in Environmental Science.
-It can be completed in two years.
-This program articulates with Winona State University, Bachelor in Science (BS) Degree in Biology (Environmental Science option).
+It can be completed in two years with proper planning of science lab coursework.